 Generally, you should arrange your child’s first dentist appointment when their first teeth start to come through.
-This way we can begin forging a positive relationship with your child early and spot any warning signs of teeth alignment problems early, amongst other concerns.
+This way we can begin forging a positive relationship with your child early and spot any warning signs of teeth problems early.

 It’s very important to look after your child’s milk teeth just as it is their adult teeth.
 Not looking after their milk teeth, even though they will be replaced by adult teeth, can lead to a lot of discomfort and sometimes even extraction for your child.
 It is also indicative of how well they might look after their adult teeth.
 Milk teeth are where children learn dental health lessons for life, so it’s important to get them brushing and cleaning these teeth.